 - IV.1 The department/unit submits position(s) for job evaluation (with the attached approved job descriptions) to division head.
 These position(s) for evaluation usually fall under these categories: a. newly created position; b) enhanced (or decreased) job content caused by merging of positions or absorption of functions. - IV.2 Division head reviews job description and endorses to HRD for evaluation. - IV.3 HRD will review the documents and ascertain if the positions needs to be evaluated.
 For multiple positions to be evaluated, HRD may form a Job Evaluation Committee.
-HRD and the committee evaluate the position using the point rating system. - IV.4 HRD and/or the committee evaluate each job in terms of four basic factors and determine the extent to which each of the factors is present in the job. - IV.5 Evaluation Factors - A. Supervisory and Professional Jobs: - a) Skills and Knowledge- includes: 1.
+HRD and the committee evaluate the position using the point rating system. - IV.4 HRD and/or the committee evaluate each job in terms of four basic factors and determine the extent to which each of the factors is present in the job.

+IV.5 Evaluation Factors

+- A. Supervisory and Professional Jobs: - a) Skills and Knowledge- includes: 1.
 Education; 2.
 Experience and Training; and 3.
-Human Relationship Skills b) Responsibility - obligations and accountabilities inherent on or assigned to the job.
+Human Relationship Skills - b) Responsibility obligations and accountabilities inherent on or assigned to the job.
 Includes: 1.
 Supervisory Responsibility (complexity of line and functional supervision and number of line person supervised); 2.
 Freedom to Act; 3.
 Consequences of Decisions and Actions, and; 4.
+Confidential Data.

-Confidential Data. c) Effort- mental and physical aspects that must be endured on the job; Complexity of Work d) Job Conditions- Working conditions that must be endured on the job.
+- c) Effort- mental and physical aspects that must be endured on the job; Complexity of Work - d) Job Conditions- Working conditions that must be endured on the job.

-- B. Technical and Staff Jobs: - a) Skills and Knowledge- includes: 1.
+B. Technical and Staff Jobs:

+- a) Skills and Knowledge- includes: 1.
 Education; 2.
 Experience and Training; and 3.
-Human Relationship Skills b) Responsibility - obligations and accountabilities inherent on or assigned to the job.
-Sub Factors:

-1. Freedom to Act; 2.
+Human Relationship Skills - b) Responsibility obligations and accountabilities inherent on or assigned to the job.
+Sub Factors: - 1.
+Freedom to Act; 2.
 Consequences of Decisions and Actions, and; 3.
-Confidential Data.

-c) Effort- mental and physical aspects that must be endured on the job; Complexity of Work d) Job Conditions- Working conditions that must be endured on the job.
+Confidential Data. - c) Effort- mental and physical aspects that must be endured on the job; Complexity of Work - d) Job Conditions- Working conditions that must be endured on the job.

-- C. Clerical and Manual Jobs: - a) Skills and Knowledge- includes: 1.
-Education; 2.
-Experience and Training; and 3.
-Resourcefulness and Ingenuity b) Responsibility - obligations and accountabilities inherent on or assigned to the job.
-Sub Factors:

-1. For Errors; 2.
-For Company Resources, Equipment and Materials.